 I speak a weird concoction of pure English corrupted by MS Word and slathered with that strange tongue called Bambaiyya.

 I also understand most versions of the tongues spoken from Punjab to Maharashtra….I even manage a bit of Bengali (Gujrati stumps me though, I admit!)

-My favorite breakfast is boiled-egg sandwiches and watermelon.
+My favourite breakfast is boiled egg sandwiches and watermelon.

 I like all the blends of tea that I’ve tasted.

 And I am a technophobe ( I can’t even program my cellphone to ring the way I want it to!!)

 When I made it past the 20-year mark, my family started to murmur about marriage (like the family of every Indian girl at that time).
 I found a slew of excuses to ward them off….”Let me complete my studies!”, “I have to get a job, that’s priority”.
 At some point, all those excuses started to fall on deaf ears.
 In desperation, I played my final card.
 I said “NO SOFTWARE PROFESSIONALS”.
 Since that rules out 99% of the eligible bachelors in the community (and the remaining don’t possess the ‘proper’ degrees, by virtue of which they aren’t ‘eligible’ any more) I’ve been on safe ground for a good while now.

 Last year I was at a cousin’s wedding in Chennai (where else?).
 Alongside kaapi and kanjeevarams, I got a earful of the latest ‘grand experience’.
 The topic on everyone’s lips was the wedding the previous month, of the son of Mrs.Copper-Sulphate-Blue-with-mango-border-saree (visible in the distance) to his colleague.
 And why?
 Because ‘the girl’ was from Orissa.

 “But you know, they are very nice people!”